 Diane Hendricks is the chair and co-founder of Hendricks Holding Co. and ABC Supply, the largest roofing supply firm in the country, based in Beloit, Wisconsin.
 She is the wealthiest woman in Wisconsin, but consistently fails to pay state income taxes according to news reports.
+She is the largest donor to Governor Scott Walker, as well as a donor to the Koch Network and the Republican Party.
+As of June 2016, Forbes listed Hendricks number one on the list of "America's Richest Self-Made Women" at an estimated net worth of $4.8 billion.
 Diane Hendricks also serves on the board of directors for the Bradley Foundation.
 She was acknowledged at the Koch seminar in June 2011 in Vail, Colorado for donating at least $1 million to Koch-related causes.

 - 1 Hendricks Named Vice-Chair of Trump Victory Committee

 - 2 Hendricks Paid No State Income Taxes in 2010, 2012, 2013 and 2014

 - 3 Political Contributions

 - 3.1 Hendricks Steps Up for Senator Ron Johnson